 Draghi gave no indication it would cut rates in the near future,

 disappointing euro bears who had thought the ECB would be

 inclined to cut rates to shore up the wobbly euro zone economy.

 As a result the euro jumped 1.6 percent on Thursday, its

-biggest daily gain in five months and held little changed from
+biggest daily gain in five months and held steady from late U.S.

 The single currency is not far from 8 1/2-month peak of